 In both curricular and co-curricular community engagement activities, potentially transformative experiences enhance professional preparation and a sense of civic agency for our students.
-The College participates as an active, generous citizen of the local community and in turn uses the local community as a learning laboratory for our students.
-At the core of Castleton’s community engagement vision is an understanding that members of the College and community are mutual stakeholders in local and global processes and practices.
+The University participates as an active, generous citizen of the local community and in turn, uses the local community as a learning laboratory for our students.
+At the core of Castleton’s community engagement vision is an understanding that members of the University and community are mutual stakeholders in local and global processes and practices.
 We all can learn by working together in the spirit of solving problems and enhancing individual and community well-being.

 Castleton has a rich history of such community engagement, serving the town of Castleton and surrounding communities since its founding.
-This ethos defines Castleton as a state college and as a premier public institution in New England.
-This ideal of community engagement infuses the Castleton education, from the classroom curriculum to the experiences of residence life and student activities.
-As President David Wolk often challenges students, they are taught to “make a difference here, before they make a difference in the world.”
+This ethos defines Castleton as a university and as a premier public institution in New England.
+This idea of community engagement infuses the Castleton education, from the classroom curriculum to the experiences of residence life and student activities.